nih-cfde/training-and-engagement/docs/Bioinformatics-Tutorials/GWAS-in-the-cloud/analyze.md

 53 of 53 individuals assigned to 2 cluster(s)
 Set 24 cases and 29 controls, 0 missing, 0 not found
 ```
-This means there are 24 yellow coat color and 29 dark coat color individuals, and no individuals have missing phenotype data.
+This means 53 individuals have been assigned to two clusters: test (yellow coat color) and control (dark coat color). there are 24 yellow coat color and 29 dark coat color individuals, and no individuals have missing phenotype data.

 ```
 Total genotyping rate in remaining individuals is 0.977